hstptcn5/Goflow/README.md

 ## License

-This project is licensed under the MIT License.
+The Community edition in this repository is licensed under the MIT License.
+The MIT License covers the software code; it does not grant trademark rights to the Goflow name, logo, or branding.